 The International Summer/Winter Program consists of morning academic lectures combined with afternoon workshops, ending with a final group project to encourage deeper reflection on their experiences.

 Academic lectures throughout the three weeks will be centred around a different theme each week.
+The themes target an undergraduate audience.
 Field trips supplement the in-class lectures to give participants opportunities for experiential learning.

 Week 1 | Canadian Studies

 Gain a deeper understanding of the past, present, and future of Canada through museum visits, lectures on the Canadian political system, and participating in an Indigenous history exercise.

 Week 2 | Entrepreneurship

 Problem-solving, flexibility, taking initiative, and innovation are some of the key skills that make for a successful entrepreneur and are also highly desirable skills for employment.
 Engage with our campus and local community's entrepreneurs, startups, and incubators to learn more about where these skills can take you.